 The Cherry Blossom Festival offers plenty of non-culturally-aligned events too.
 There are paddleboat rides, bike rides, and photo safaris; river cruises and guided walking tours; a soccer tournament, a rugby tournament, and a regatta.
 In short, it’s Washington, D.C.’s excuse to get back outdoors after its admittedly not-so-harsh winter.

-The 2013 National Cherry Blossom Festival will run from March 20 – April 14, 2013.
-For a full calendar of events, visit www.nationalcherryblossomfestival.org.
+The 2014 National Cherry Blossom Festival will run from March 20 - April 13, 2014, with the National Cherry Blossom Festival Parade on Saturday, April 12, 2014.
+For a full calendar of events, visit http://www.nationalcherryblossomfestival.org/.
 This event brings plenty of tourists to DC, so it’s a good idea to book a hotel reservation as early as possible.
 Many hotels offer package deals for the festival, which typically include a room and tours and tickets for the big event.

 Photos of the Washington DC Cherry Blossoms